Hong Kong FastFacts! Map of Hong Kong

 Whether you are looking for fine dining or roadside stalls there is plenty to choose from here.

-If you don't like MSG you will have problems though because there is plenty in everything.
+If you don’t like MSG you will have problems because there is plenty in everything.

 Breakfast choices in Hong Kong

 Breakfast in Hong Kong is quite cheap in general (compare with Europe).
-It ranges from HK$5 a bun to $20 a breakfast set which can be vaguely western like egg and sausage with buttered toast and a drink or Chinese congee/porridge with 'Yau Jar Qwei' - crispy deep fried rice flour pastry that looks like a bread stick.
+It ranges from HK$7 a bun to $30 a breakfast set in “tea restaurant” or Chinese congee/porridge with side snack.

 What Hong Kong people eat for breakfast?